MD-ABU-SHIHAB/HSTU_Alliance/README.md

 ## The project is about HSTU Alliance
-The necessary data is given in the README2 file
+The docx is given in the project3.doc file located in the last file